 Named after an Italian writer, Manfredus de Monte Imperiale

-problems: Really hates being wet, plant some where dry and sunny
+Problems: Really hates being wet, plant in a dry and sunny location

 The flowers are actually leaves, in older plants they can be as large as 8″ across.
 The true flowers are a bright yellow, and look like small daisies.
 I’ll post photos once it blooms.
 These just arrived this week.
 A new batch arrived, I’m trying some outside and some indoors.